Hill House School, South Yorkshire

 Hill House School is a co-educational independent day school for pupils from the ages of 3 to 18 in South Yorkshire, England.
 In 2012, Hill House was named 'independent school of the Year' at the independent school awards.
-It is a member of the Headmasters' and Headmistresses' Conference, The Society of Heads, The Independent Association of Preparatory Schools, and the Independent Schools Council.
+It is a member of the Headmasters' and Headmistresses' Conference, The Independent Association of Preparatory Schools, and the Independent Schools Council.

 Early history

 Hill House School was founded in Doncaster as a preparatory school for boys in 1912 by Reginald Master.
 In 1959, Paula Haigh, the wife of the then Headmaster of Hill House School, Mr Hamilton Haigh, founded St Mary's School on Bawtry Road as a girls' school.
 In the early 1970s under a new head, Hill House began to accept girls, and by the early 1980s had become fully co-educational.

 Hill House St Mary's School was born when the two schools merged in August 2002, with primary-age children being taught at the Rutland Street site, overlooking Doncaster's Town Fields, and with secondary-age children taught at the St Mary's site on Bawtry Road.